 4/1.16/3.3 Sharing with terrestrial services (fixed and mobile)

-The use of non-GSO ESIMs needs to ensure the protection of terrestrial services to which the frequency band is allocated.

 4/1.16/3.3.1 Frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz

 There are pfd limits in RR Article 21 to protect terrestrial services from FSS space station emissions.
 Therefore, whether an FSS space station communicates with a stationary terminal or with an ESIMs, the interference environment with respect to receiving fixed and mobile service stations would be unchanged as long as the applicable provisions of RR Article 21 do not change.